paezha/University-AI-Panel/README.md

 </div>

-[^1]: Karl Marx wrote that “A spectre is haunting Europe–the spectre of
+[^1]: Karl Marx wrote about a “spectre…haunting Europe–the spectre of
-    communism”; in this case, AI is the shade of another spectre, that of unregulated surveillance capitalism.
+    communism”; in this case, GenAI is the shade of a very different spectre, that of unregulated surveillance capitalism.

+[^2]: Curiously, Allerin is not identified as an artificial intelligence
+    company in Joshi (2022) but only in the much later article by Garsten (2024).

-[^2]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
+[^3]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),
     but it is difficult to see what else writing like Roose’s (2024) could be called.